-Applicant Initia s: Applicant acknowledges and agrees that he/she is responsible for verifying licensing selected residential or home improvement contractor.
-Applicant understands that provide and has provided evidence of the contractor's business license and insurance of this Agreement, together with a copy of construction contract.
-Applicant agree notifying the Program of any change of his or her designated Louisiana licensed recertified home improvement contractor.
-Applicant acknowledges that nothing in the deemed to make the State, the Program Management Contractor, or their contractor party to the Applicant's construction contact, and in turn, nothing herein is deemed contractor a third-party beneficiary of this Agreement.
-Applicant further unders he/she and/or his/her contractor is responsible for obtaining all necessary reconstruction certificates of occupancy, and substantial damage determination let permits must be provided to the Program prior to the disbursement of grant funds. he/she is required to prior to the execution to be responsible for sidential contractor or his Agreement shall be ors or subcontractors a d to make Applicant's tands and agrees that permits, certificates, s: Applicant Initia Applicant acknowledges and agrees that construction must begin within one hundred at least 1 inspection by the program documenting work completed from the execut Otherwise, the Applicant's grant award will be withdrawn.
-Applicant also understan repair or reconstruction project must be completed within three hundred sixty-fiv eighty (180) days with on of this Agreement. ds and agrees that the Applicant acknowledges and agrees that construction must begin within one hundred at least 1 inspection by the program documenting work completed from the execut Otherwise, the Applicant's grant award will be withdrawn.
-Applicant also understan repair or reconstruction project must be completed within three hundred sixty-fivexecution of this Agreement or the grant may be rescinded. eighty (180) days with on of this Agreement. ds and agrees that the Applicant acknowledges and agrees that construction must begin within one hundred at least 1 inspection by the program documenting work completed from the execut Otherwise, the Applicant's grant award will be withdrawn.
-Applicant also understan repair or reconstruction project must be completed within three hundred sixty-five execution of this Agreement or the grant may be rescinded. eighty (180) days with on of this Agreement. ds and agrees that the e (365) days from the als: may be required by ust maintain all records, on, or clean-up of the dicant agrees to provide eview of documentation med by the State or its at any point in time.
+Applicant Initials: Applicant acknowledges and agrees that he/she is responsible for verifying licensing and is selected residential or home improvement contractor.
+Applicant understands that he/s provide and has provided evidence of the contractor's business license and insurance prior of this Agreement, together with a copy of construction contract.
+Applicant agrees to be notifying the Program of any change of his or her designated Louisiana licensed resident certified home improvement contractor.
+Applicant acknowledges that nothing in this Agreemed to make the State, the Program Management Contractor, or their contractors or party to the Applicant's construction contact, and in turn, nothing herein is deemed to contractor a third-party beneficiary of this Agreement.
+Applicant further understands he/she and/or his/her contractor is responsible for obtaining all necessary permiteconstruction certificates of occupancy, and substantial damage determination letters, opermits must be provided to the Program prior to the disbursement of grant funds. he is required to to the execution e responsible for tial contractor or reement shall be subcontractors a make Applicant's and agrees that nits, certificates, A Applicant Initials: Applicant acknowledges and agrees that construction must begin within one hundred eight at least 1 inspection by the program documenting work completed from the execution of Otherwise, the Applicant's grant award will be withdrawn.
+Applicant also understands an repair or reconstruction project must be completed within three hundred sixty-five (36) ty (180) days with this Agreement. d agrees that the Applicant initials: Applicant acknowledges and agrees that construction must begin within one hundred eight at least 1 inspection by the program documenting work completed from the execution of Otherwise, the Applicant's grant award will be withdrawn.
+Applicant also understands and repair or reconstruction project must be completed within three hundred sixty-five (36) execution of this Agreement or the grant may be rescinded.
+Applicant Initials: ty (180) days with this Agreement. d agrees that the 5) days from the Applicant acknowledges and agrees that construction must begin within one hundred eight at least 1 inspection by the program documenting work completed from the execution of Otherwise, the Applicant's grant award will be withdrawn.
+Applicant also understands an repair or reconstruction project must be completed within three hundred sixty-five (36) execution of this Agreement or the grant may be rescinded. ty (180) days with this Agreement. d agrees that the solutions of the solutions of the solutions of documentation by the State or its ty point in time.
 If